gcperformance/service-data/README.md

 - `dd_field_names.csv`: A list of translated field names and metadata for `si` (`resource_name`=`service`) and `ss` (`resource_name`=`service_std`).
 - `dd_choices.csv`: Correspondence table between codes that appear in `ss` and `si` and their names.
+- `dd_program`: List of valid program codes and names.
 - `dept.csv`: A tidy unique list of departments with their IFOI IDs.
 - `drf.csv`: A flattened Departmental plans and Departmental results report.
 - `ifoi.csv`: Exhaustive list of departmental info in English and French
-- `org_var.csv`: List of variant department names and their IFOI ID.
+- `org_var.csv`: Duplicate-permitted list of variant department names and their IFOI ID.
 - `sid_list.csv`: Unique list of service IDs with latest reporting year and department.
 - `si_all.csv`: Full service inventory merging 2018–2023 datasets with the 2024 dataset.
 All `service_scope` included.
 - `ss_all.csv`: Full service standard dataset merging 2018–2023 datasets with the 2024 dataset.
 All `service_scope` included.